joehuchette/OR-software-tools-2015/6-nonlinear-opt/README.md

 ## Pre-assignment:

 ### Install Julia and IJulia
 IJulia is required for this class.
 See the instructions at http://www.juliaopt.org/install.pdf.
-Alternatively, you may use [JuliaBox](https://juliabox.org/) to follow along with the class if there's any trouble with a local installation.
+Alternatively, you may use [JuliaBox](https://juliabox.org/) to complete the assignment and follow along with the class if there's any trouble with a local installation.

 ### Install packages
 We will use the following packages: